← Back to projects

 PropertyDetail

-Graceful DegradationIf a live API has the evidence, RAG results are deprioritized automatically — no manual override needed
+Graceful DegradationIf a live API has the evidence, RAG results are deprioritized automatically.
+No manual override needed

 Explicit Ranking5-tier priority system makes data source precedence auditable, not implicit